innonymous/compose/README.md

 <center>

 *We DO NOT accept any responsibility for the content of the site.
-Anyone can write abything*
+Anyone can write anything*

 </center>